How to Stop Snoring

 By Geoff McKinnen Certified Sleep Coach

-Last Updated On March 7th, 2023
+Last Updated On October 6th, 2023

 Snoring is an involuntary action, but there are ways to stop.
-No one likes sleep disruptions, nor do they like to hear how their snoring kept their partner awake all night.
+No one likes sleep disruptions, nor do they like to hear how their snoring kept their sleep partner awake all night.

 Apart from being embarrassing and causing sleep deprivation, snoring can cause other health problems.
 According to a recent study, snoring may make you vulnerable to developing obstructive sleep apnea (OSA), a severe condition in which breathing stops and starts intermittently during sleep.
+The poor sleep resulting from this can cause excessive daytime sleepiness and other health issues.

 Save $450 On Any Mattress